Actg7/Civilization-in-Contemplation/README.md

 # Civilization-in-Contemplation
-A glance into societies' esoteric archives
+A glance into societies' esoteric archives.
+Website was made using HTML, CSS, vanilla JS, and PHP.